rvbug/.dotfiles/README.md

 <br>

 **Note** : The script works on Ubuntu/Debian OS but the apt package manager keeps pointing to neovim 0.7x version.
-Current version of neovim as of today is 0.9x.
-This script can still be used on Ubuntu and Debain machine without Neovim.
+You will have to build it from source manually which is a separate step under [`Ubuntu Neovim (Manual)`](https://github.com/rvbug/.dotfiles/edit/main/README.md#ubuntu-neovim-manual) installation section.

 # Docker
 If you want to install the script on a `throw away` machine then try on docker images.
 Here are the steps to be followed.
 Below example is on fedora, but the steps pretty much remain the same on any version